mariad765/application1/README.md

 - **Scalability Consideration:** While not mandatory, designing an approach that has the potential to scale is beneficial.

 ## General Description
 The solution is designed to cluster websites based on the visual similarities of their logos, using a non-machine learning approach.
 I codded this application in Python.
-This is a short diagram on the steps I followed:
+This is a short diagram on the steps I followed: <pre>

 +--------------------------------+
 |  Logo Extraction               |